top of page

 Hormonal testing is one of the most common reasons professionals seek private blood analysis.

-But they may also reflect metabolic inefficiency, inflammation or lifestyle disruption.
+These symptoms can sometimes relate to testosterone but they may also reflect metabolic inefficiency, inflammation or lifestyle disruption.

 That is why hormone testing works best when interpreted within a broader diagnostic framework.